 When your subconscious truly registers where the addiction can lead to (or soon will do if you continue to indulge) it will do everything it can to help you change direction.

-Remember, the prime objective of your subconscious mind is to ensure your survival.
-When it registers the real danger of addiction you’re well on your way to freedom.
+The prime objective of your subconscious mind is to ensure your survival.
+When it fully registers the real danger of addiction you’re well on your way to freedom.

 But hypnosis doesn’t stop there…